High-risk pregnancy doctors in Virginia

 - Fetal diagnostic procedures: We offer tests to screen for birth abnormalities and inherited conditions.
 These tests include amniocentesis, nuchal translucency screening and chorionic villus sampling.

-- Delivery planning: Your doctor will work closely with our maternity team to help ensure a smooth, safe labor and delivery—and to prepare for any medical care you or your baby may need immediately after birth.
+- Delivery planning: Your perinatologist will work closely with our maternity team to help ensure a smooth, safe labor and delivery.
+Together, your care team prepares for any medical care you or your baby need immediately after birth.

 Neonatal intensive care

 If you experience a high-risk pregnancy, it's possible we may need to monitor or care for your baby in the neonatal intensive care unit (NICU) after birth.
-Our hospitals are equipped with Level III NICUs where our doctors and nurses provide 24/7, advanced neonatal care.
+Our hospitals are equipped with Level II and Level III NICUs where our neonatologists and nurses provide 24/7, advanced neonatal care.

-We are proud to offer personalized medical consultation services for women with high-risk pregnancies at Commonwealth Perinatal Services, located at Henrico Doctors' Hospital and The Perinatal Center at Johnston-Willis Hospital.
-Here, our team of specialists works closely with your obstetrician to understand your condition and unique medical history.
-Together, they will establish your treatment and ongoing needs to ensure you and your baby get the high-quality care you need and deserve.
+We are proud to offer personalized maternal-fetal medicine services for women with high-risk pregnancies at Spotsylvania Regional Medical Center, Commonwealth Perinatal Services, located at Henrico Doctors' Hospital and The Perinatal Center at Johnston-Willis Hospital.
+Here, our team of maternal-fetal medicine specialists works closely with your obstetrician to understand your condition and unique medical history.
+Together, they will establish your treatment and ongoing needs to ensure you and your baby receive the high-quality care you need and deserve.